NickMaev/react-core-boilerplate/README.md

 # Description
 React Core Boilerplate is a starting point for building universal/isomorphic React applications with ASP.NET Core 2.
 It bases on the TypeScript and other libraries for creating powerfull web applications.
-All work fine out of the box.
+All works fine out of the box.
 Also is helpful for newbies.
 The project contains a fake authorization system, so you can change it to Identity or another.
 Project template available on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=NikolayMaev.ReactCoreBoilerplate).
 # Screenshots